El Paso Chihuahuas

-The El Paso Chihuahuas are a Minor League Baseball team of the Pacific Coast League (PCL) and the Triple-A affiliate of the San Diego Padres.
-They are located in El Paso, Texas, and play their home games at Southwest University Park, which opened in 2014.
+The El Paso Chihuahuas are a Minor League Baseball team based in El Paso, Texas.
+The Chihuahuas compete in the Pacific Coast League (PCL) as the Triple-A affiliate of the San Diego Padres.
+The team plays its home games at Southwest University Park, which opened in 2014.
 The Chihuahuas moved to El Paso from Tucson, Arizona, where they were known as the Tucson Padres.
-They played in the PCL until the 2021 restructuring of the minor leagues when they shifted to the Triple-A West, but this league was renamed the PCL in 2022.
+The team played in the PCL until the 2021 restructuring of the minor leagues when they shifted to the Triple-A West, but this league was renamed the PCL in 2022.
 The Chihuahuas won the PCL championship in 2016.

 History

 Previous teams

 The Chihuahuas' heritage can be traced back to the establishment of the original Los Angeles Angels in 1903.
 These Angels (the namesake of the current Los Angeles Angels) were one of the eight "core teams" of the PCL during its heyday in the 1950s.
 In 1957, the team was sold to Brooklyn Dodgers owner Walter O'Malley as a harbinger of the Dodgers' move to Los Angeles the following year.

 For 1958, the Angels moved to Spokane, Washington, and became the (original) Spokane Indians.
 In 1972, the team moved again, this time to Albuquerque, New Mexico.
 As the Albuquerque Dukes, many of the team's star players and manager Tommy Lasorda formed the core of a Dodgers franchise that won the 1977, 1978, and 1981 pennants and 1981 World Series title.

 After nearly two decades, the Dukes moved to Portland, Oregon, and became the latest version of the Portland Beavers in 2001.
 That franchise lasted 10 seasons until the inability to get a new ballpark to replace what is now Providence Park (renovated to accommodate the Portland Timbers of Major League Soccer) led to a relocation.
 At first, the plan was to move to Escondido, California, about 40 mi north of San Diego, as a club owned by the San Diego Padres.
 But once again, a new ballpark proved elusive, and the team landed in Tucson, Arizona, as the Tucson Padres.